PuppyQ08/Cheat-Sheet/algo/README.md

 - To find which part does **not** have target.
 - To find the boarder of searching space.

+    The target is flexible:
+    for example, lc 658 find K closest ele, you can use nums[mid+k] work as target to compare with nums[mid]

 Here are several possible templates:

 1. left and right close.